PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Taking note technique plays a huge role in this section.
 You should not (and can not) write down every spoken word.
 Thus, jot down only the main and important ones.

-You can fasten your white taking by symbolizing some words (but not all) or writing their abbreviation.
+You can fasten your white tag by symbolizing some words (but not all) or writing their abbreviation.
 Ensure that your handwriting is readable.
 Otherwise, you’ll need to struggle later on.

 And remember to start taking notes as soon as the speaker begins speaking to avoid missing important information.